tryton/tryton/doc/index.rst

 Order Point
 ***********

-An order point define minimum and maximum quantities for a product on a location.
-The minimum quantity is the quantity that should be always (if possible) available.
-The maximum is a target quantity that should be reached when re-ordering.
+An order point define minimum, maximum and target quantities for a product on a location.

+* The minimum quantity is the threshold quantity below which the provisioning process will be triggered.

+* The maximum quantity is the threshold quantity above which the overflowing process will be triggered.

+* The target quantity is the quantity that will be found in the location after the provisioning / overflowing process has been completed.

 An order point also define a type which can be:

 * Internal

-  An Internal order point is defined on a Storage location, it also define a provisioning location.
+  An Internal order point is defined on a Storage location, it also defines a provisioning and/or an overflowing location.
 If the minimum quantity is reached it will result in the creation of an internal shipment between the provisioning location and the Storage location.
+If the maximum quantity is reached it will result in the creation of an internal shipment between the storage location and the overflowing location.

 * Purchase